Greetings Ontario Officials!

 What do I need to bring to the clinic?

 We will supply all the materials for your clinic -- all you need to bring is a pen!
-Lunch is included in each session.
+Remember to dress comfortably -- you will be asked to move around as part of your clinic.

 Where can I get more information on becoming an official?